ldtalent/flappy_bird_gazebo/README.md

 	roslaunch flappy_bird_gazebo flappy_bird.launch
 	```

-* Optional: configurable parameters such as obstacle gap, inter-obstacle distance, etc can be controlled using [sim_params.yaml](config/sim_params.yaml) file.
+* Optional: configurable parameters such as obstacle gap, inter-obstacle distance, etc., can be controlled using [sim_params.yaml](config/sim_params.yaml) file.

 ## Standardization

 * The entire package is formatted against [roslint](http://wiki.ros.org/roslint) and [catkin_lint](https://github.com/fkie/catkin_lint).

+## Blog

+* Check out our [article](https://blog.ldtalentwork.com/2023/06/21/simulating-flappy-bird-in-gazebo-using-ros/) on how we developed this repository and the hurdles we had to go through in doing so.

 ###### 💾 EOF